livehands/HealthBotMapService/README.md

 The [Microsoft Health Bot Service](https://docs.microsoft.com/en-us/HealthBot/quickstart-createyourhealthcarebot) provides a COVID-19 Assessment Template that can allow you to create a bot for people to self-assess themselves for COVID-19.
 Many hospital systems have hospitals and testing centers that they would like to redirect patients to for further screening if they are "High Risk" after taking the assessment.
 Currently OOB the Health Bot requires some coding to determine what locations to show to these users.
 The solution in this repo addresses this problem.

 ## Solution
-To address the problem I took a 2 pronged approach to the solution by providing searches for Hospitals via Bing and/or Google using an Azure Functions Service which wraps the calls to get the hospital locations and return a map with a highlighted route to give the users an better idea of how close the destination is to their location as well as action buttons to Call, get Directions, and the Website for the destination.
+To address the problem I took a 2 pronged approach to the solution by providing searches for Hospitals via Bing using an Azure Functions Service which wraps the calls to get the hospital locations and return a map with a highlighted route to give the users an better idea of how close the destination is to their location as well as action buttons to Call, get Directions, and the Website for the destination.

 Secondly, there are those customers that wanted to only show their facilities so I created the use of Cosmos DB and leveraged the Geospatial features in the Cosmos DB service to get the "closest" facility in the list of custom facilities stored in Cosmos.
-Once retrieved I query Bing/Google to get a map and route information from the users current location.
+Once retrieved I query Bing to get a map and route information from the users current location.

 The result is the Adaptive Card shown below.